Home Dance Subfloor 1 Inch Thick Per SF

 Additionally, the both layers dance floor tiles are also easy to cut to fit around posts or other obstacles.
 You can create wall-to-wall or island installations, depending on your needs for the subfloor in each different location.

-3. Simple Installation
+3. Simple DIY Installation

 Installation of the subfloor for dance floor system is an extremely easy process.
 You'll be able to fully install this product yourself without needing professional help.